-- Anteriorly the base of the bladder and the urethra (which is embedded in the anterior vaginal wall). - Posteriorly from below upwards, the anal canal (separated by the perineal body), the rectum and then the peritoneum of the pouch of Douglas which covers the upper quarter of the posterior vaginal wall. - Laterally levator ani, pelvic fascia and the ureters, which lie immediately above the lateral fornices.
+• Anteriorly - the base of the bladder and the urethra (which is embedded in the anterior vaginal wall).

+Posteriorly - from below upwards, the anal canal (separated by the perineal body), the rectum and then the peritoneum of the pouch of Douglas which covers the upper quarter of the posterior vaginal wall.